pucodev/omlg/README.md

 ### 🖤 Use & Share

 - Use OMLG in your personal or commercial projects.
-- Open a PR if you’re using it — we’ll be happy to showcase your project in the README.
+- [Leave a comment](https://github.com/pucodev/omlg/issues/1) if you’re using it — we’ll be happy to showcase your project in the README.

 ---